-Vice President, Virginia Mason Medical Center
+Vice President, Virginia Mason

 Diane Miller is the Executive Director of the Virginia Mason Institute.
 Her responsibilities include the design and delivery of education and training services in the Virginia Mason Production System (VMPS) for healthcare providers and organizations.
 She also oversees the Center for Health Care Solutions, an innovation unit working to create a new model of healthcare delivery based on VMPS principles.
 Diane maintains the Virginia Mason Production System Certification and has extensive training in applying the Toyota Production System to healthcare including a study mission to Japan to the Shingijutsu Genba Kaizen.
 She has led many Rapid Process Improvement Workshops and has developed healthcare curriculum for the training of leaders and staff.
 Diane is a frequent speaker on the application of the Toyota Production System to healthcare, the Virginia Mason Production System and leading cultural change.

-Manager of Operations, Virginia Mason Institute
+Director, Virginia Mason Institute

 Christopher J. Backous, MHA

-Faculty and Marketing Director, Virginia Mason Institute
+Faculty Member, Virginia Mason Institute

 Celeste Derheimer, RN, MBA, CPHQ